Regional Greenhouse Gas Initiative

 To support the state CO2 Budget Trading Programs, the RGGI participating states have implemented a regional auction platform to sell CO2 allowances.
-The twenty-first auction of CO2 allowances was held on September 4, 2013.
-Maryland, as a participating state, sold 8,739,921 allowances for vintage year 2013 at $2.67 per allowance.
+The twenty-second auction of CO2 allowances was held on December 4, 2013.
+Maryland, as a participating state, sold 8,739,920 allowances for vintage year 2013 at $3.00 per allowance.
 (See RGGI Press Release.)

 The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by nine Northeast and Mid-Atlantic states to reduce carbon dioxide (CO2) emissions from electricity generating plants.
 RGGI includes Maryland, Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.

 In the United States, RGGI is the first program of its kind, a multi-state emissions cap and trade program with a market-based emissions trading system.
 The cap and trade program is designed to reduce CO2, a greenhouse gas, while maintaining electricity affordability and reliability.
 Maryland's participation in RGGI will reduce CO2 emissions from the State's electricity generators by roughly 10 percent from current levels by 2019.
 The program also directly funds energy efficiency and cleaner energy programs that will lower greenhouse gas emissions.

 Maryland formally joined RGGI on April 20, 2007, when Governor Martin O'Malley signed the Second Amendment to the RGGI Memorandum of Understanding (MOU).
 The signed MOU is available here and the first amendment to the MOU is available here.

-NEWS: Twenty-first CO2 Auction held on September 4, 2013.
+NEWS: Twenty-second CO2 Auction held on December 4, 2013.
 More information here.

 Information regarding offset projects can be found here.